SunnySuite/Sunny.jl/README.md

 pkg> test Sunny
 ```

-Sunny.jl works best with some additional packages,
+For plotting, you may also wish to install
 ```
-pkg> add OffsetArrays
-pkg> add StaticArrays
 pkg> add Plots
 pkg> add GLMakie
 ```

-At the time of this writing, GLMakie has some rough edges.
+At the time of this writing, GLMakie has some rough edges, especially on Mac platforms.
 Run `test GLMakie` to make sure it is working properly.

 To use Jupyter notebooks with Julia, install the [IJulia](https://github.com/JuliaLang/IJulia.jl) package and follow the installation instructions there.